 Sushi is a catch-all term.
 As a result, it can be hard to say whether sushi is healthy or not.
 Not all sushi is created equally.
 Some sushi features toppings such as mayonnaise, thick soy sauce, and other dressings that add fat, sugar, and sodium to the dish.
 However, there are many known health benefits available from staple sushi ingredients such as seaweed, rice, and fish.

 Sushi nutrition information varies based on ingredients.
-For example, one Southern Tsunami California roll contains:
+For example, an average Southern Tsunami California roll contains:

 - Calories: 628

 - Sodium: 1,038 milligrams

 - Sugar: 10 grams